Recoleta, Buenos Aires: Architecture

-In spite of the demolitions, Recoleta still displays a rich architectural legacy.
+In spite of much demolition, Recoleta still displays a rich architectural legacy.
 Outstanding examples are on Alvear Avenue, where such buildings as the Palacio Duhau (former property of the Duhau family), the Nunciature of the Vatican (the Fernández Anchorena Palace), the French Embassy (former Ortiz Basualdo Palace), the Brazilian Embassy (former Pereda Palace), the Jockey Club, and the luxurious Alvear Palace Hotel.
 All over Recoleta, petits hôtels which contrast with larger and more modern apartment buildings, still grace the neighborhood.

 Some of the work of the noteworthy architect, Clorindo Testa, is in Recoleta.
 Of importance is the National Library, the Buenos Aires Design center, and the building of the new Colegio de Escribanos de Buenos Aires (School of Legal Notaries of Buenos Aires) on Las Heras Avenue.

 Additionally, on the side streets of the neighborhood, there is a large number of rental properties of more practical design, whose compact structure and austere appearance contrast with the predominantly neoclassic style of much of Recoleta.